Prince Frederick Charles of Hesse

-Frederick Charles Louis Constantine, Prince and Landgrave of Hesse (Friedrich Karl Ludwig Konstantin Prinz und Landgraf von Hessen-Kassel; Fredrik Kaarle; 1 May 1868 – 28 May 1940), was the brother-in-law of the German Emperor Wilhelm II.
+Frederick Charles Louis Constantine, Prince and Landgrave of Hesse (Friedrich Karl Ludwig Konstantin Prinz und Landgraf von Hessen-Kassel; Fredrik Kaarle; 1 May 1868 – 28 May 1940), was the brother-in-law of the German Emperor, Wilhelm II.
 He was elected King of Finland on 9 October 1918, but renounced the throne on 14 December 1918.

 Early life

 Frederick was born at his family's Panker Castle, in Plön, Holstein.
 He was the third son of Frederick William of Hesse, Landgrave of Hesse, and his second wife Princess Anna of Prussia, daughter of Prince Charles of Prussia and Princess Marie Louise of Saxe-Weimar-Eisenach.
 Frederick William, a Danish military officer, had been one (and perhaps the foremost) of the candidates of Christian VIII of Denmark in the 1840s to succeed to the Danish throne if the latter's male line died out, but renounced his rights to the throne in 1851 in favor of his aunt, Louise.
 Frederick William was of practically Danish upbringing, having lived all his life in Denmark, but in 1875, when the senior branch of Hesse-Kassel became extinct, he settled in northern Germany, where the House had substantial landholdings.

+He was known as Fischy to some of his family members.